gitreadygitset/Breakable-toy/README.md

 - Use the site on small-screen mobile devices
 - Activate and deactivate specific saved questions/pauses
 - Add answer choices to questions

+### Known Issues - fixes in progress for:
+- Thumbnail capture for portrait-orientation videos.
+- File attachment field display does not clear after upload
+- Form errors persist after closing the form, until page refresh
+- When adding multiple timestamps at once to a video, user needs to click play several times to "clear" the previously added pause points before the video will resume playing.
+- User sees a blank stub page when manually entering the URL of a deleted video

 ### Miscellaneous

 Icons provided by Font Awesome, per [license](https://fontawesome.com/license)